Spinal arthritis risk factors

 - Other conditions — Decreased blood supply, chronic illness, infection or a diminished immune system can contribute to joint degradation; smoking and excessive alcohol intake also contribute.

 Treating spinal arthritis symptoms

 If this condition does develop and is diagnosed, many patients can find relief through conservative, nonsurgical treatment that lengthens the spine and removes pressure from the impacted nerve root that is causing pain.
 Treatment such as physical therapy and yoga simultaneously lengthen the spine while strengthening the surrounding muscles to help support the weight of the body and relieve some of the pressure from the spine.
 Other conservative treatments include pain medication, exercises and stretching.

 If conservative treatment methods are not enough to manage the symptoms associated with spinal arthritis, surgery may be suggested.
 At Laser Spine Institute, we offer several types of minimally invasive surgery to treat spinal arthritis and the degenerative spine conditions that sometimes develop as a result of arthritis of the spine.
 Our minimally invasive decompression surgery removes a small portion of the bone spur or damaged disc that is pinching a nerve root, while our stabilization surgery offers support for the spine through artificial discs and/or bone spurs.
-Because of the minimally invasive nature of our spine surgery, our patients experience a shorter recovery time^ and a safer, more effective procedure when compared to traditional open back surgery.^ Contact Laser Spine Institute to learn more about our minimally invasive decompression and minimally invasive stabilization procedures.
+Because of the minimally invasive nature of our spine surgery, our patients experience a shorter recovery time^ and a safer and effective procedure when compared to traditional open back surgery.^ Contact Laser Spine Institute to learn more about our minimally invasive decompression and minimally invasive stabilization procedures.